 Never share your recovery phrase or private keys with anyone.
 Anyone who has access to that information can steal your funds without your permission.
 Handling plaintext private keys on an online device is unsafe unless you are extremely careful, and is not an operation you should be required to do with any kind of frequency.

 You can extract your keys by using Ian Coleman's Recovery Tool.
 It runs locally in your browser and is fully open source.
 There is no sensitive information sent across the internet.
-If you want to be extra secure, you can save the HTML file and run it on an airgapped offline device.
+If you want to be extra secure, it is strongly recommended to save the HTML file and run it on an airgapped offline device.

-- Enter your recovery phrase into the " BIP39 recovery phrase" box.
+- Enter your recovery phrase into the " BIP39 mnemonic" box.

-- Select the coin your want to view/export from the 'Coin' dropdown list.
+- Select the coin you want to view/export from the 'Coin' dropdown list.

 - Scroll down to the 'Derived Addresses' section.
 Find your address and copy the private key that corresponds to it.
 If you are on a mobile device, you will need to scroll all the way to the right to see the corresponding private key.

 - It's not necessary to keep individual keys as a backup, the recovery phrase is all you need.